patrickenfuego/matroska-tag-generator/README.md

 # matroska-tag-generator

 A CLI-based PowerShell script to automate the creation of Matroska tag files using the TMDB API.
+Cross-platform and compatible with PowerShell 5.1 or greater (linux/macOS users must install PowerShell 6/7).

 ## About